sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/_index.md

 - **Role bindings** assign a role to a set of users and groups within a namespace.
 **Cluster role bindings** assign a cluster role to a set of users and groups cluster-wide.

-To enable permissions for external users and groups within Sensu, create a set of [roles, cluster roles][11], [role bindings, and cluster role bindings][13] that map to the usernames and group names in your authentication provider.
+To enable permissions for external users and groups within Sensu, you can create a set of [roles, cluster roles][11], [role bindings, and cluster role bindings][13] that map to the usernames and group names in your authentication provider.

-Make sure to include the [group prefix][34] and [username prefix][35] when creating Sensu role bindings and cluster role bindings.
-Without an assigned role or cluster role, users can sign in to the Sensu web UI but can't access any Sensu resources.
-With the correct roles and bindings configured, users can log in to [sensuctl][36] and the [Sensu web UI][1] using their single-sign-on username and password (no prefixes required).

 [1]: ../../../web-ui/